 Know Before You Go

 The ferry operates seasonally, from April to October.
-A car with up to four passengers is £15.00 one way.
+A car with up to four passengers is £18.00 one way.
 Check its web page for times.
+The ferry is operating normally in June 2023.